pviswana/W251/homeworks/hw09/readme.md

 * Resulting model checkpoint size = 852.27 mb

 ### Remember the definition of a "step".
 How long did an average step take?
-* Time taken to execute a batch of the training data
+* Execution of a batch of the training data
 * Avg time per step: 1.798s

 ### How does that correlate with the observed network utilization between nodes?